The Philadelphia Fire Code requires property owners to have fire protection systems inspected and certified by qualified tradespeople.

 All forms must use the legal address established by the Office of Property Assessment (OPA).
 You must have a contractor license in order to submit any certifications or reports.

-Visit Help using eCLIPSE for step-by-step instructions on how to submit a fire protection certification.
+Refer to the step-by-step instructions on how to submit a fire protection certification in eCLIPSE.